 SP18 Indicator 75

-The number of applications permitted accompanied by a Renewable Energy Assessment.
+Indicator The number of applic The number of applications permitted accompanied by a Renewable Energy Assessment.

-OB19
+Objective OB19

-SP18; Related Policies RE2
+Key Policies SP18; SP18; Related Policies RE2

-Target Outcome Trigger
+Indicator Target Outcome Trigger

-No applications Adoption 2016 One application
+The number of No applications Adoption 2016 One application permitted contrary to the policy

-to the policy AMR 2017 permitted contrary to the policy
+applications permitted permitted contrary to the policy framework.
+AMR 2017

-rramework.
-AMR 2018 framework.
+accompanied by a Renewable Energy AMR 2018 framework.

+Assessment.
 AMR 2019

 AMR 2020

 AMR 2021

-OB19 SP18; Target No applications permitted contrary OB19 SP18; Related Policies Target Outcome No applications permitted contrary to the policy framework.
-AMR 2017 AMR 2018 AMR 2019 AMR 2020 OB19 SP18; Related Policies Target Outcome No applications permitted contrary to the policy framework.
-AMR 2017 AMR 2018 AMR 2019 AMR 2020
+AMR 2022

+Action

-Six proposals reached the threshold for requiring a Renewable Energy Assessment .
-An energy assessment was submitted for residential development at Afan Lido and industrial development at Mardon Park.
-3 permissions were subject to a condition requiring the submission of an energy assessment.
-The remaining development, the Global Centre of Rail Excellence was subject to a condition requiring the preparation of an Energy Strategy.
+Three proposals reached the threshold for requiring a Renewable Energy Assessment .
+Energy assessments were submitted for retail development at Castle Retail Park, an Industrial Building at Mardon Park and for the Reserved Matters application for the Wildfox Afan Valley Adventure Resort.
 All applications were therefore compliant with the requirements of Policy RE2 and no further action is required.